GSA/tbm-scan/README.md

  - write to csv as opposed to json
  - specify a date range for the scan
  - filter for TBM-related solicitations or get everything

+ You can also run the scans from with a Jupyter Notebook.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-See Deployment for notes on how to deploy the project.

-### Prerequisites

-We use [pipenv](https://docs.pipenv.org/en/latest/) for creating a virtual environment, but we've also converted our Pipfile to a requirements.txt in case you'd like to use `venv`.
+>If you're going to use the CLI tool, we suggest using [pipenv](https://docs.pipenv.org/en/latest/) for creating a virtual environment, but we've also converted our Pipfile to a requirements.txt in case you'd like to use `venv`.
 Examples use `pipenv`.

-### Installing
+### Clone the Repo

-First, `git clone` this repo:
+You can `git clone` this repo with:

 ```bash
 git clone https://github.com/GSA/tbm-scan.git
 cd tbm-scan
 ```

+### Jupyter Notebook Instructions
+Now that you've got the project locally, open jupyter notebook and open `TBM_Scan.ipynb`.
+Make sure you're using a Python 3 kernel.

+### CLI Instructions
-Now you can use pipenv to install dependencies and then start a shell session that utilizes the virtual environment:
+With the project cloned, you can use pipenv to install dependencies and then start a shell session that utilizes the virtual environment:

 ```bash
 pipenv install